-WHAT STAFF SHOULD DO IF THEY HAVE CONCERNS ABOUT A STUDENT
+WHAT STAFF SHOULD DO IF THEY HAVE CONCERNS ABOUT A CHILD

-If staff (teaching and non-teaching, including part-time staff, temporary and supply staff, governors and visiting staff, such as musicians, sports coaches and volunteers) have any concerns about a student's welfare they should act immediately and should speak with the academy's DSL or DDSL.
-If, in exceptional circumstances, the DSL or DDSL is not available, this should not delay appropriate action being taken and staff should consider speaking to a member of the SLT s and/or take advice from the local authority children's social care services.
+If staff (including governors, agency staff and volunteers) have any concerns about a child's welfare they should act immediately and should speak with the School's DSL or DDSL.
+If, in exceptional circumstances, the DSL or DDSL is not available, this should not delay appropriate action being taken and staff should consider speaking to a member of the senior leadership team and/or take advice from local children's social care.
 In these circumstances, any action taken should be shared with the DSL or DDSL as soon as is practically possible.
-All incidents/disclosures/actions must be reported on CPOMS in a timely manner.